SABLA

 The Sabla program aspires to be a hub bringing together students from across the U.S. for a dynamic linguistic and cultural exchange.
 The program hopes to enable students to become active learners and to form a community to cultivate a lifelong Arabic language learning experience.

-The program is an intensive summer language experience designed to benefit current university-level students and recent graduates.
-Courses are offered at four different levels: Advanced Beginning, Low Intermediate, High Intermediate and Advanced.
+The program is an intensive summer language experience designed to benefit adult students and professionals.
+Courses are offered at three different levels: Beginner, Intermediate and Advanced.
 The program emphasizes the instruction of Modern Standard Arabic or MSA (fusha).

 The program includes:

-• Integrated weekly cultural events, including music presentations and movie screenings
+• Integrated weekly cultural events, including presentations and movie screenings

 • Trips to acquaint students with the magnificent Middle Eastern heritage on display in museums and libraries across D.C.